NicMota/NicMota/README.md

 </p>

 ## Looking for Freelances - #OpenToWork 🚀
 I’m looking for oportunities to develop backend services.
 I’ll be glad to help with backend and logic solutions.
-Let’s work togheter :D!
+Let’s work together :D!

 ## My skills